RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ```

 Note that if you apply this change to modify an existing operator deployment,
 the operator's pod will restart.
-The operator, because it is stateless, will pull
+As the operator is stateless, the restart will
-the image from the private container registry (as necessary) and restart the pod.
-This
-kind of change will not affect any existing cluster managed by the operator.
+not not affect any existing cluster managed by the operator.

 If your container registry requires a pull secret, you may specify the standard `imagePullSecrets`
  on the operator deployment: